pascals-ager/federalreserve-python/README.md

 2. docker-compose up (first run may take a while as images are layered)
 3. Once containers are up & running(ignore FATAL:  role "root" does not exist, this is a docker bug that is caused because of enforced dependencies in docker-compose, it can be solved by using systemd unit files for services dependency management) http://localhost:8000/api/#/default
-4. Use the swagger-ui and click on the default namespace to enter the relevant series_id for load/increment
+4. Click on the default namespace to use the swagger-ui and enter the relevant series_id for load/increment apis
-5. Interact with docker postgres container: sudo docker exec -i -t federalreserveapp_postgres_1 /bin/bash psql fundingcircle scott select * from fred.gdp_data_stg;
+5. Interact with docker postgres container to check the load: sudo docker exec -i -t federalreserveapp_postgres_1 /bin/bash psql fundingcircle scott select * from fred.gdp_data_stg;